In a Nutshell

 It’s a good idea to get a few offers from different lenders so you can zero in on a mortgage with the best potential interest rates and terms you can get.
 Paying less in interest over the years can mean more money in your budget to invest in things like repairs, landscaping or decorating your home.

-5. Make an offer and formally apply for your mortgage
+9. Make an offer and formally apply for your mortgage

-6. Navigate your home appraisal and inspections
+10. Navigate your home appraisal and inspections

 After your offer has been accepted, the lender will typically require a home inspection and an appraisal.
 The purpose of a home inspection is to alert you to any major problems that the home has, so you can negotiate with the seller about fixing the issues or decide if you want to walk away from the sale.
 The appraisal is an independent assessment that determines how much a property is worth in its local market, which is something lenders typically want to confirm before issuing your mortgage.

-7. Get your home and mortgage insurance set
+11. Get your home insurance

 Homeowners insurance is a type of property insurance that covers losses and damage to a residence.
-Most lenders will require you to have this type of insurance in place, and may even specify the minimum coverage you must get.
-Like choosing a mortgage, you’ll want to shop around for the best homeowners insurance policy.
-Once you pick your policy, you’ll alert your lender and share any necessary insurance details with them.
+Most lenders will require you to have this type of insurance in place, and they may even specify the minimum coverage you must get.

-8. Close on your home
+13. Close on your home

 With all home loan documentation in place, you should be ready to close on the home.
 Your lender and real estate agent will walk you through this process.